★Atsuage

 Thin sheet of cooked egg, resembling a crepe.
 Depending on use and household tradition, the egg mixture can be seasoned.

-From COOKPADCOOKPAD
+From COOKPAD

 0 件のコメント: